pratham-asthana/Custom_treeCounter/README.md

 # Tree Detection and Counting using YOLOv8

-This project presents a complete AI pipeline for detecting and counting **individual trees** in images using the **YOLOv8** object detection model.
+This project presents a complete AI pipeline for detecting and counting **individual trees** in images using the custom trained **YOLOv8**  model.
 Given the unavailability of a suitable public dataset, all image data was **manually collected and annotated**, ensuring precision and relevance to the task.

 ---